-- ASAE 3000 requires the parties to the engagement to agree on the terms of the assurance 24. engagement in writing.
-The assurance practitioner shall obtain the agreement of the responsible party, that it acknowledges and understands its responsibility: - In an attestation engagement, for evaluating the compliance activity against the (a) compliance requirements and providing a written Statement regarding the outcome of that evaluation and for having a reasonable basis for the written Statement; - (b) For identifying suitable compliance requirements and whether they were specified by law, regulation, contract, another party (for example, a user group or a professional body) or developed by the responsible party or assurance practitioner; - For providing the assurance practitioner with: (c) - (i) Access to all information, such as records, documentation and other matters of which the responsible party is aware are relevant to the compliance engagement; - Additional information that the assurance practitioner may request from the (ii) responsible party for the purposes of the assurance engagement; and - (iii) Unrestricted access to persons within the entity from whom the assurance practitioner determines it necessary to obtain evidence. - 25.
+- ASAE 300010 requires the parties to the engagement to agree on the terms of the assurance engagement in writing.
+The assurance practitioner shall obtain the agreement of the responsible party, that it acknowledges and understands its responsibility: - In an attestation engagement, for evaluating the compliance activity against the (a) compliance requirements and providing a written Statement regarding the outcome of that evaluation and for having a reasonable basis for the written Statement; - (b) For identifying suitable compliance requirements and whether they were specified by law, regulation, contract, another party (for example, a user group or a professional body) or developed by the responsible party or assu - (c) For providing the assurance practitioner with: - Access to all information, such as records, documentation and other matters of (i) which the responsible party is aware are relevant to the compliance engagement; - (ii) Additional information that the assurance practitioner may request from the responsible party for the purposes of the assurance engagement; and - (iii) Unrestricted access to persons within the entity from whom the assurance practitioner determines it necessary to obtain evidence. - 25.
 The terms of engagement shall identify: - (a) The scope of the engagement; - Whether the engagement is a reasonable or limited assurance engagement; (b) - Whether the engagement is an attestation or direct engagement and, in the case of an (c) attestation engagement, the form of the responsible party's or evaluator's evaluation of the compliance activity or Statement and whether that Statement will be available to intended users or only referenced in the assurance report; (Ref: Para.
-A17,A21)
+A16,A20) - (d) The specified period or specified date to be covered by the engagement; (Ref: Para.
+A17) - The compliance requirements against which the compliance activity will be evaluated; (e)